 If you are the sort of person that feels the cold easily, you’re better off with a thicker full body wetsuit, as this will provide you with a more enjoyable experience in the water.

-Some wetsuits come with different panels that have a range of thicknesses.
+Some options come with different panels that have a range of thicknesses.
 This allows divers added flexibility in areas of the body they need it most such as around the arms and joints while having warmth over their core.
 For example, a 5/3mm wetsuit would provide a thickness of 5mm on the torso and 3mm on the arms and legs.

 Still not sure what thickness to go for, here is a brief guide: